 Short description of assignment: Students in this (honors) section of PSYC-220 will conduct and report on three out-of-class observations of children.
 The quality of each student's out-of-class observations will be evaluated via a required written report.
 Long description of assignment: Each student observer will complete three 30-minute observations, each of a different student, at school during a school day (one observation each for children in grades K-3, 4-6, and 7-9).
 These observations will not have to occur all on the same day; nor will they necessarily even have to occur within the same school district.
 But the general template to follow will be that student observers will spend the first 30 seconds of each one-minute period of their observation time unobtrusively observing the behavior of their chosen school child, and then spend the remaining 30 seconds of each minute recording their observations.
 Since this is an honors course, I do not want to be too prescriptive as to what you must look for or observe.
 Neither do I especially want to prescribe the precise setting for that observation (e.g., playground, lunchroom/cafeteria, classroom, music classroom, etc.).
 But in general I want you to observe the behavior of three schoolchildren, as described above, and integrate those observations (and your subsequent findings), in a two- or three-page typewritten (double-spaced) paper, with a discussion of some aspect of children's development (e.g., social, physical, moral, etc.) which we have touched upon in class or that you came upon as a result of some out-of-class experience (independent readings, conversations with a person who works professionally with children, etc.).
-Try to relate your observations to at least one of the theories that we will have discussed in class.
-The paper will be due on the Tuesday of Week 14.
+Relate your observations to at least one of the theories that we have discussed in class.
+That paper will be due on the Tuesday of Week 14.
 With that paper, I ask you please to turn in your original observation "logs" for each child as well.
 I would like, if possible, to leave it as an option that, if you want, you can interview the teachers of the children whom you choose to observe.
 This would be for the purpose of discussing the teacher's opinion regarding such student characteristics as: typical grades received by the observed student in class, the student's estimated socioeconomic status, whether the student is an introvert or extrovert, whether the student is perceived to have an internal or external locus of control, etc. You will be responsible for arranging your own transportation to the school site, arriving punctually, and dressing and behaving in a professional manner.
 These last points merit re-emphasis before anyone goes out to begin observing children.
 Test (25 points):

 Your understanding of, and ability to integrate and evaluate, theories and research related to child development will be assessed via one take-home essay test.
 Your response will need to be returned in typed, double-spaced format.
 Both the content and format of your response will be evaluated.
-Correct grammar, spelling, usage, punctuation, and other elements of proper style are important and will be evaluated, as will be the content of what your write.
-The two areas (elements of style and content of writing) are inseparable when it comes to excellent writing.
 In-class presentation (25 points):